MalifaciousGames/Mali-s-Macros/a-macro/README.md

 ### Condition/disabled attribute ###
 Accepts : `'Twinescript expression' / function() / any`

-The `condition` and `disabled` attributes are evaluated attributes which decide if a link is shown or enabled.
-Whenever a link is clicked, every link with the `condition/disabled` attribute check there own conditions and show/hide or enable/disable themselves.
+The `condition` and `disabled` attributes are evaluated attributes which decide if a link is shown/hidden or enabled/disabled.

+Whenever any link of this macro set is clicked, other links with a `condition/disabled` attribute re-evaluate their own conditions and behave accordingly.

+Conditions can be of any type:
-The condition can be anything, strings are treated as Twinescript expressions, functions are called for their return values, other data types are just tested for truthiness.
+- strings are treated as Twinescript expressions
+- functions are called for their return values
+- other data types are just tested for truthiness

 ```html
 <<set $hasItem = true>>